 Jody Queen has been a fisherman for as long as he can remember.
 Fishing has been the common thread running through his life, wherever he’s been, whatever he’s been doing, and for the last few years, what he’s been doing is firmly establishing his ranking as one of the top anglers in the country.

 Joe began kayak fishing about 7 years ago, immediately realizing the many advantages a kayak offered to his angling.
-The ease with which large areas could be covered quickly, the freedom to explore new fishing territory, accessing places boats cannot reach, and the ability to carry a larger arsenal of gear than merely wade fishing, opened up a whole new world on the water.
-Then, in 2015, he discovered the KBF organization (Kayak Bass Fishing) , a platform for kayak anglers to compete on both the local and national level, which paved the way for his pursuit of his lifelong dream of professional bass fishing.
+The ease with which large areas could be covered quickly, the freedom to explore the new fishing territory, accessing places boats cannot reach, and the ability to carry a larger arsenal of gear than merely wade fishing opened up a whole new world on the water.
+Then, in 2015, he discovered the KBF organization (Kayak Bass Fishing), a platform for kayak anglers to compete on both the local and national level, which paved the way for the pursuit of his lifelong dream of professional bass fishing.
 His home kayak fishing club, MSKA (Mountain State Kayak Anglers) is the largest local kayak fishing organization in the country.

 Jody is an army veteran and supports the Heroes on the Water project, as well as The Barbie Brawl tournaments which are Breast Cancer Awareness and support events.
 He is also involved in stream clean-up tournaments and projects sponsored by various local organizations.

 Joe is a member of the Bonafide Team and is sponsored by Bonafide Kayaks.
 He fishes out of a Bonafide SS127.
 He is sponsored by Torqeedo and is a member of the Torqeedo Fishing Team, his boat is rigged with a Torqeedo Ultra Light 403.
 Land Cruiser Restorations, YakAttack, and Fishing Online have recently added him to their teams also.